alexeyismirnov/github-repo-extension/README.md

         6. Click "Generate token".
         7. Copy the generated token. **Important:** GitHub will only show you this token once.
 Make sure to copy it before closing the page.
         8. Paste this token into the extension's setup screen and click "Save Token".

-## Usage

-*   **Opening the Extension:** Click on the GitHub Repository Manager icon in your browser's toolbar to open the popup.
-*   **Initial Setup:** If you haven't saved a token, the setup screen will appear.
-Enter your GitHub Personal Access Token as described in the Setup section.
-*   **Viewing Repositories:** Once configured, the main view will display a list of your repositories.
-*   **Expanding Repository Details:** Click on any repository item in the list.
-This will expand the view to show details of the latest commit on the default branch, including the commit message, author, and commit hash.
-Click again to collapse.
-*   **Refreshing Data:** Click the refresh icon (circular arrows) in the header to fetch the latest repository and branch information from GitHub.
-*   **Accessing Settings:** Click the settings icon (gear) in the header to return to the token setup screen, where you can update or change your GitHub token.
-*   **Navigating to GitHub:**
-    *   Click on a repository's name to open its main page on GitHub in a new tab.
-    *   Click on a commit message or hash in the expanded view to open that specific commit on GitHub in a new tab.
-    *   Click on your username or avatar in the header to open your GitHub profile page in a new tab.